wushian/Roslynator/docs/cli/fix-command.md

 # `fix` Command

-Fixes all diagnostics in the specified solution.
+Fixes all diagnostics in the specified project or solution.

 ## Synopsis

 ```
-roslynator fix <SOLUTION>
+roslynator fix <PROJECT|SOLUTION>
 [-a|--analyzer-assemblies]
 [--batch-size]
 [--format]